kannans89/ElmRepo/07_Operators/07_Operators.md

 ### Illustration

-Open the elm repl and execute the following operations
+Open the elm repl and execute the following operations-

 ```javascript
 > a = 10